wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

         --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:27:47"
         ```

-        The `loadConfig` function reads the chain configuration from the `config.json` file, and the `selectChain` function allows the user to interactively choose the source and target chains for deployment.
+        The `loadConfig` function reads the chain configuration from the `config.json` file, and the `selectChain` function allows the user to choose the source and target chains for deployment interactively.
 The user is prompted in the terminal to select which chains to use, making the process interactive and user-friendly.

-    4. Define the main functions for deployment and load the chain configuration:
+    4. Define the main function for deployment and load the chain configuration:

         ```typescript
         --8<-- "code/tutorials/messaging/cross-chain-token-transfers/snippet-4.ts:48:53"
         ```

         - The `main` function is the entry point for the deployment script.
-        - We then call the `loadConfig` function that we previously defined to load the chain configuration from the `config.json` file.
+        - We then call the `loadConfig` function we previously defined to load the chain configuration from the `config.json` file.

     4. Set up provider and wallet: